 The carpet is coming up, as well as leftover vinyl flooring.
 Hardwoods are going down soon!

 I love this wreath because it looks real and it’s affordable!
-This particular one is from Amazon, and we have it hanging in our entryway in front of a mirror.
+This particular one is from Amazon, and we now have it hanging on a side exterior door.
 For the price, you can’t beat it.
-It looks great and should hold up for years to come.
+It still looks great and has held up for many years in all types of weather.

 Magnolia Farmhouse Wreath

 A magnolia wreath is the quintessential southern farmhouse wreath!
 We planted a magnolia tree years ago when we moved in, and I am proud to say it finally has an abundance of beautifully fragrant flowers.
 It seemed like it would never produce flowers!
 I absolutely love it in the corner of our yard and so do the bus stop kids (including our own); they love to climb on the tree’s sturdy branches!
 I haven’t mastered preserving the leaves and flowers long term, though, so I still depend on a purchased wreath.
-This magnolia wreath from Hobby Lobby is a great alternative to last for years to come. (use a coupon on our Deals page for 40% off!)
+This magnolia wreath from Hobby Lobby is a great alternative to last for years to come. (wait until it’s 50% off or use a coupon on our Deals page for 40% off!)

 I have this preserved boxwood wreath hanging over our Kohler sink in the kitchen, and I love it!
 It is very well-made, arrived perfectly, and is lasting.
 I am spraying it weekly with water, because it is made of real boxwood cuttings.
 The boxwood wreath is perfect for farmhouse décor.
 This particular wreath is from Mud pie.

-This one is not exactly a farmhouse wreath, but it still fits into the same category.
+This moss letter is not exactly a farmhouse wreath, but it still fits into the same category.
 I list it because it is perfect for farmhouse style and would be an elegant addition to your home!

 Nothing says warm and inviting like a tea towel.
 They may or may not be originally “southern,” but the cute and sometimes bold sayings on the towels, say welcome to my home!
 You can’t have too many tea towels, or so we say.
 I have a confession: I have an obsession for tea towels.
 The words make me smile or reminisce and they are so practical and handy!
 If you’re headed over to someone’s house, wrap up a tea towel in some ribbon and a cute note, and you will make your hostess’s day.
 Tea towels are the perfect inexpensive hostess gift.
 Here are a few favorites: